CSV vs. CSA: Breaking Down the FDA's Guidance on Computer Software Assurance

 4. Establishing the appropriate record

-Keep in mind, this approach to software validation is not changing any regulations.
-FDA is clarifying its position and emphasizing that the risk-based approach in the CSA guidance will provide MedTech companies with a more efficient and flexible method for meeting the software validation requirements in its Quality System Regulation.
+Keep in mind, this approach to software validation does not change any regulations.
+FDA is clarifying its position and emphasizing that the risk-based approach in the CSA guidance will provide medical device companies with a more efficient and flexible method for meeting the software validation requirements in its Quality System Regulation.

 It also brings FDA guidance more in line with ISO 13485:2016, which states clearly that “The specific approach and activities associated with software validation and revalidation shall be proportionate to the risk associated with the use of the software.”

 The updated Validation Package reflects the requirements and best practices of both the FDA’s computer software assurance guidance and ISO /TR 80002-2:2017.
-Greenlight Guru’s Validation Package will now include items, such as:
+That means Greenlight Guru’s Validation Package includes intended use documentation, automated test evidence, and system-level validation aligned to CSA.

 FREE DOWNLOAD: Click here to download a guide to Greenlight Guru’s validation approach and Software Package.

-If you’re ready to learn more about Greenlight Guru’s approach to CSA and how it will benefit your MedTech company, then get your free demo today!
+If you’re ready to learn more about how a medtech-specific eQMS can benefit your business, then get your free demo of Greenlight Guru today!

 Jesseca Lyons is a Senior Medical Device Guru at Greenlight Guru and a Mechanical Engineer by trade who loves working with cross functional teams, including both engineering and non-engineering disciplines.
 She’s spent most of her career gathering and defining requirements for new product design and development in the...